betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Using Functions/Methods/Functors as Actions ##

-If the built-in actions don't suit you, you can easily use an existing function, strategy, or functor as an action:
+If the built-in actions don't suit you, you can easily use an existing function, schedulingStrategy, or functor as an action:

 ```
 using ::testing::_;